ryan-james-thomas/red-pitaya-data-acquisition/README.md

 ```
 In this case the one we want is the address `192.168.1.109`.
 In this case, `get_ip.sh` will work because it looks for an IP address starting with `192.168`.
 If your IP address starts with something else, you will need to edit the `get_ip.sh` file and change the numbers to reflect your particular network.

-Finally, compile the C programs `saveData.c` and `fetchData.c` using `gcc -o saveData saveData.c` and `gcc -o fetchData fetchData.c`.
+Finally, compile the C programs `fetchRAM.c` and `fetchFIFO.c` using `gcc -o fetchRAM fetchRAM.c` and `gcc -o fetchFIFO fetchFIFO.c`.
 These will automatically be executable.

 ### After a reboot or power-on